Pauloa90/e-commerce/README.md

 1. HTML5 - The project used HTML to define the layout of the page.
 2. CSS3 - The project is styled using css.
 3. Python - The back-end fucntions are code based in Python.
-4. JavaScripT/JQuery - To implement Stripe for payment, I used Javascript and Jquery
+4. JavaScripT/JQuery - To implement Stripe for payment, I used Javascript and Jquery.
-5. Django
+5. Django - It is framework using python.
-6. Bootstrap
+6. Bootstrap - This library was used to make the design responsive
-7. GitHub/GitPod
+7. GitHub/GitPod - I'm using this open source repository for my code.
 8. Font Awesome - I got the icons from Font Awesome website.
 9. Stripe - Stripe made the eccomerce fucntional in terms of payments, receiving payments by card.
 10. Heroku - This ecommerce is hoted on Heroku.